ankowals/saf/README.md

 Simialr for macros.
 They are read from *.config file and stored for future usage.

+Macro can be used to calculate some values at run time and place them in a test data or template.
+For example to trigger a request with particular timestamp, to enter random/unique value into the web form or to check that log contains a particular date.

 Macro works as follows.

 Macro definitions are kept in a *.config file under Macro object.
 For example